gridbugs/gridbugs.org/_posts/2020-06-16-roguelike-tutorial2020-part1.md

 context.run_app(app);
 {% endpygments %}

-This creates an `App` - a type which is not yet defined.
-The `App` type will contain all the state and logic of the application - a roguelike game in this case.
+This creates an `App` (defined below) which will contain all the state and logic of the application - a roguelike game in this case.
 As hinted above, our `App` type will implement the trait `chargrid::app::App` which will tell chargrid how to run the application.
 Finally, `context.run_app(app)` takes the application and, well, runs it, in a graphical context, sending it keyboard and mouse events received by the window,